- << Back to guides index

 A gulet is a traditional looking pine wood boat that originates from Turkey.
 Built of white, red and black Aegean pine, gulets can take between nine months to two years to complete.
 Traditionally the timber must be felled during a full moon, where there is less likehood of worm, and felling is best in the summer months, when the timber is full of sap.
 The gulet is a word borrowed from the French goelette and the Italian word goletta, and it describes the schooner rigging rather than the hull shape.
 This means two masts of almost equal height, a mainsail, mizen and a jib or three, plus the ability to hoist a spinnaker.
 A variant on the gulet is the square stern allowing for a broad rear cabin (usually called a master cabin) with windows looking out on the sea.
 The modern history of gulets began at the end of the 19th century with the arrival of Cretan refugees who brought their boat building traditions to Turkey.
 The Aegean and the Mediterranean coasts of Turkey emerged as a sailing destination around the 1950s.
 The Elfin, a 33 foot London built motor sailer was the first boat ever to have sailed from Izmir along the Mediterranen coasts of Turkey entirely for pleasure.

 A typical day on the boat starts with a breakfast consisting of oats, eggs, pastry, yogurts, fresh fruit, teas and coffees.
 Freshly squeezed orange juices, organic eggs and a selection of overnight oats and grains are available on most of our gulets.
 Chia seeds, flaxseeds, kefir and other superfoods are also available.
 The emphasis is on a healthy diet.
 Lunch is always followed by a traditional freshly made sweet pancakes or gelato.
 Just when you think you cannot eat more, the epic sunset takes its place on the horizon and the view makes it hard to resist a refreshing drink with some nuts!
 Croats are very serious about the quality of food they eat.
 Frozen or processed food is to be avoided at any cost, you will not find many fast foods on the Dalmatian Coast.
+Croatia is also a small wine producer and you will be able to taste some of the local wines such as 'Grk', 'Posip', 'Malvazija', Plavac Mali and more.
 Another contributing element is the Adriatic Sea, being the cleanest in Europe, it is rich in fish and locals are spoiled with the choice.
 There is no fish farming in Croatia, you eat the fish that is caught in the sea!
 Adriatic fish are classified as “white” or “blue”.
 The latter are the oily fish, including mackerel, tuna, bonito, sardines and pilchards, while the white fish are meatier, and include grouper, bogue, dentex, john dory, hake and sea-bream.
 Although much emphasis has been placed in recent years on the health benefits of “blue” oily fish, the “white” fish which used to be scarcer in the Adriatic hence more expensive.
 In addition to delicious fish, the Adratic is famous for one more delicacy - fresh oysters.
 David Farley from BBC made a journey to Mali Ston in 2015 to sample the local oysters.
 He loved it so much that he suggested the Adriatic oysters should not be served with the lemon but enjoyed plain due to their divine taste.
 Lastly, there are also traditional meals served in the local taverns.
 Do not be put off with a scruffy looking tavern with the plastic white chairs - some seasonal taverns will serve you the best fish and vegetables from the owner's back garden.
 Try the local slow cooking (under the clay bell) meal called Peka.
 It can be meat or fish based, both versions are so delicious.